Rashid Taan Kazim

-Rashid Taan Kazem al-Azzawi (رشيد طعان كاظم العزاوي) is a prominent leader in the Ba'ath Party, where he held the position of official of the party's organizations in Anbar Governorate and the position of Governor of Anbar during the era of former President Saddam Hussein.
+Rashid Taan Kazem al-Azzawi (رشيد طعان كاظم العزاوي) is a prominent leader in the Ba'ath Party, where he held the position of official of the party's organizations in Anbar Governorate as well as Governor of Anbar during former President Saddam Hussein's rule.
 He was elected as a member of the party's regional leadership in 2001.

 Rashid Taan was born in a village near Muqdadiya in Diyala Governorate.

 After the 2003 U.S. invasion

 He was on the list of the most wanted faces of the Iraqi regime during the occupation of Iraq.
 He was 49th of the 55 wanted.

 He is suspected of being linked to insurgency operations against the Iraqi government and the Americans, and the American government has allocated a reward of one million dollars to anyone who helps arrest him.

 He is accused of carrying out criminal operations in Diyala province.